Xeron2000/PriceSentry/README.md

 ## Project Overview

-This script monitors trading pairs on Binance, retrieves those with significant price changes over a specified time period, and sends the results to a specified chat via a Telegram Bot.
+This script monitors cryptocurrency trading pairs on Binance, tracks price movements over a specified time period, and sends alerts for significant price changes directly to a Telegram chat.
+It allows you to either monitor the top gainers and losers from Binance's market or specify custom trading pairs to monitor.
+You can define the monitoring frequency and the minimum percentage change required to trigger an alert, making it a flexible solution for active traders.

 ## System Requirements